Dr Cynthia Stephens-Himonides

 About

-I have presented this research and contributed articles to Music, Education, and Technology, International Journal of Music Education, Bulletin for the Council of Research in Music Education, Update, Journal of Technology in Music Learning, Keyboard Companion, and Piano Pedagogy Forum, as well as chapters in the Routledge Handbook on Music, Technology, and Education and Leadership and Musician Development in Higher Music Education.
+I have presented research and contributed articles to Frontiers, Music, Education, and Technology, International Journal of Music Education, Bulletin for the Council of Research in Music Education, Update, Journal of Technology in Music Learning, Keyboard Companion, and Piano Pedagogy Forum, as well as chapters in the Routledge, Cambridge, and Oxford handbooks.

-Currently, I'm serving on the Research Committee of the National Conference on Keyboard Pedagogy and am involved in a longitudinal study of keyboard skills development (US) and instrumental music teacher identity and adaptability since Covid-19.
+Currently, I'm serving on the Research Committee of the National Conference on Keyboard Pedagogy and the Scientific Committee of Research in Music Education Conference and Music, Education, and Technology Conference.

 Qualifications